Successful Solidarity

 Venue

 We are living in turbulent times.
 Societal polarisation, social inequalities and global crises are putting social cohesion to the test.
-Technological upheavals and geopolitical conflicts are exacerbating the challenges facing the community – while our everyday lives are becoming increasingly individualised, notably a result of changing digital forms of communication.
-How much solidarity is possible under these conditions – and how can it succeed?
+Technological upheaval and geopolitical conflicts are exacerbating the challenges facing our societies – while our everyday lives are becoming increasingly individualised, not least because of changing forms of digital communication.
+How much solidarity is possible under these circumstances – and how can it succeed?

 At its annual conference, the German Ethics Council will discuss what solidarity means and what conditions must be met for people to act in solidarity.
-In addition, the challenges associated with the success of solidarity in various areas of life will be analysed: How can solidarity work across national and cultural borders?
-What responsibility do we have towards future generations and other living beings?
-How can solidarity be promoted in mobility and urban planning?
-How can social segregation be prevented so that people not only live side by side, but together?
-What requirements arise from the demand for intergenerational solidarity – for example in the healthcare system or in pension policy?
-How can a fair balance of interests be found between the generations?
-And where are the limits of solidarity and justified expectations of solidarity?
+The conference will also address the challenges involved in realising solidarity in various areas of life: How can solidarity be achieved across national and cultural boundaries?
+What responsibilities do we have towards future generations and other living beings?
+How can solidarity be promoted by mobility and urban planning?
+How can social segregation be prevented so that people not only live side by side, but truly together?
+What demands does intergenerational solidarity place upon us – for example, in healthcare or pension policy?
+How can a fair balance of interests between the generations be accomplished?
+And where are the limits of solidarity and of reasonable expectations of solidarity?

-One topic that unites many of these questions and is the subject of intense debate time and again is the migration society.
-Amongst others, this topic will be used to discuss the conditions for the success of solidarity – at a societal, communal and individual level.
+One topic that ties together many of these questions and is subject of repeated and constant debate is that of the migration society.
+It will serve as a basis to reflect on the conditions of successful solidarity – at societal, communal and individual level.

 The annual conference will bring together experts from academia, politics and practice to examine solidarity from different perspectives – normative, empirical and structural.
-Various artistic contributions and a practical tour by volunteers on the topic of “Solidarity in everyday life” will make solidarity a tangible experience during the conference.
+Various artistic contributions and a hands-on exhibition by volunteers on the topic of “Solidarity in everyday life” will make solidarity a tangible experience during the conference.

-Please switch to the German version of this website to see the programme.
+Please switch to the German version of this website to see the programme and to register.